conl8n/PythonPractice/README.md

 # PythonPractice

- Place to store python practice code
+A nice place to store my python practice code.

+I hope to become a better programmer.